Stereo Tube Preamplifier

-A major modification was the tape monitor switch; two tape decks could be selected, and a tape-to-tape dubbing feature was implemented.
+A major modification is the tape monitor switch; two tape decks can be selected, and a tape-to-tape dubbing feature is implemented.
 That's because I had two tape decks (compact cassette and reel-to-reel) at that time.

 I omitted balance control and mode switch unlike PA-202.

-Alps Detent VR (dual-unit) was used for volume control.
-It was the most expensive part in this amp.
+Alps Detent VR (dual-element) is used for volume control.
+It is the most expensive part in this amp.

 The power supply unit (PSU) includes a mains transformer for power amplifiers and a smoothing network composed of two choke coils and three capacitors, which offer powerful electrical inertia.
-Besides, a bleeder composed of five 10W wire-wound resistors was added to improve regulation.
-They were all Kubota's idea.
+Besides, a bleeder composed of five 10W wire-wound resistors is added to improve regulation.
+They are all Kubota's idea.

 Kubota's article included little information about mechanical design.
 So I designed this amp based on the construction of PA-202.